Privacy Notice | Tarsus

 Data that is Not Personal Data

-We may create aggregated, de-identified or anonymized data from the Personal Data we collect, including by removing information that makes the data personally identifiable to a particular user.
-We may use such aggregated, de-identified or anonymized data and share it with third parties for our lawful business purposes, including to analyze, build and improve the Services and promote our business, provided that we will not share such data in a manner that could identify you.
+We may create aggregated, deidentified, or anonymized data from the Personal Data we collect, including by removing information that makes the data personally identifiable to a particular user.
+We may use such aggregated, deidentified, or anonymized data and share it with third parties for any lawful business purposes, including to analyze, build, and improve the Services, develop new products and services, and promote our business, provided that we will not share such data in a manner that could reasonably identify you.
+To the extent that we process deidentified data, we will maintain and use the data in deidentified form and will not attempt to reidentify the data unless permitted by applicable law.
+Deidentified data that is reidentified and otherwise qualifies as Personal Data is subject to this Privacy Notice.

 We use the following types of Cookies: